-I am an Assistant Professor of Economics at UCLA.
-I am also a research affiliate of the Human Capital and Economic Opportunity Global Working Group (HCEO).
-My research interests are policy evaluation, causality and applied econometrics.
-A constant theme in my research is the identification, estimation and inference of causal effects.
-More recently, I have studied how to apply revealed preference analysis to enhance causal inference on social experiments.
-I have studied a range of social experiments including the Perry Pre-school Intervention, High/Scope Comparison Study, Abecedarian Project, Nurse-Family Partnership, Primeira Infancia Melhor (in Brazil), Oportunidades (Mexico), Moving to Opportunity (MTO).
+I am an Assistant Professor of Economics at UCLA and a research affiliate of the Human Capital and Economic Opportunity Global Working Group (HCEO) and NBER.
+My research interests include policy evaluation, causality, and applied econometrics.
+A common theme in my work is the identification, estimation, and inference of causal effects.
+Recently, I have focused on using revealed preference analysis to improve causal inference in social experiments.
+I have examined various social experiments, including the Perry Pre-school Intervention, High/Scope Comparison Study, Abecedarian Project, Nurse-Family Partnership, Jamaican Intervention, Program Primeira Infancia Melhor in Brazil, Oportunidades in Mexico, and Moving to Opportunity.

 Ordered, Unordered and Minimal Monotonicity Criteria

 (with Bilge Erten, Pinar Keskin, Huihua Xie, and Lianming Zhu, 2022)

 An Analysis of the Memphis Nurse-Family Partnership Program

 (with James Heckman, Margaret Holland, Kevin Makino, David Olds, Maria Rosales-Rueda, 2017)